solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 ### Fetching Token list from Jupiter

-All the possible tokens that can be swapped with jupiter for a given network is being fetched.
+All the possible tokens that สามารถ be swapped with jupiter for a given network is being fetched.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>